tdooner/rails-marathon-weekend/README.md

 CHEF_CONFIG

 # you'll probably have to clean up some other hardcoded strings as well, such as the
-# Docker image name.
+# Docker image name and various AWS identifiers.
 Sorry about that.
-Just grep for 'tdooner'.

 # done!
 ```